twse/random-stuff/FontCreator Data Files and Registry Keys.md

 ### Reg
 The program is started in unregistered mode after installation or if this key is removed.
-* **V5D#** – Created after a successful registration whereas # is a numerical string.
+* **V5D#** – Created after registration whereas # is a numerical string.
 It displays a message and removes the **Register** item on the Help menu.
 Version 6.0 and newer places your name on the title bar.

 ### Themes
 * **ActiveTheme**